-It’s important to remember that these publication rates for illustrators are not a guarantee.
+It’s important to remember that these publication rates for illustrator jobs are not a guarantee.
 There are many factors that could result in you getting paid less or more.
 Use this resource as your guide to pricing your work and building your illustration portfolio in the world of freelancing.

 Note: Featured illustrators are not related to publication rates.
 All submissions were gathered by Format Magazine and are anonymous.